sira313/Learning-Gatsby/README.md

 - [ ] Add social media icons on the right side of the navbar.
 - [ ] Replace landing page with gallery
 - [ ] Using search filter from [habib-mustofa.com](https://www.habib-mustofa.com/blog)
+- [ ] Add bulma carousel under the box for header in the landing page

 ### Gallery Page